cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * Start early tomorrow morning to get files loaded and get `PUP_fileload` started before running Insight

 ---
+## 2022-12-28 - T4/WMT activities

+### Questions and notes
+* Staging and loading the files on Stage-PHI went cleanly.
+* `PUP_fileload` started at 0704 and has run for almost 5h.
+* TODO: write down the exact steps for batch fileload staging, etc on Stage-PHI
+* Share with Ricardo some possible areas for database speedup.
+* Start digging into running CMJ on Stage-PHI

+---
+## 2022-12-29 - T4/WMT activities

+### Questions and notes
+* Sequence of the "replicate Prod jobs on Stage-PHI" test workflow.
+The following numbered process happens on day `T+1`.
+  1. Get the list of files that the system staged+loaded (automated) on day `T` on Prod.
+  2. Stage the files manually (`stage-file-batch`) on Stage-PHI.
+     * Move files from Prod to Stage-PHI, rename files without leading timestamps, stage from command line)
+     * For testing the "delta" from the baseline Prod job activity: stage the Walmart files that we want to load on Stage-PHI.
+  3. Start `PUP_fileload` on Stage-PHI to ingest (load) the same body of data as we ingested on Prod on day `T` ... *plus* the new Walmart files (the experimental part).
+(This will ingest the list of files that we just staged, plus the changes we are testing.)
+  4. After `PUP_fileload` completes, manually push the same policy list as on Prod for day `T+1` (Note: this is the list provided by Clinical on day `T+1` and is the *same* list that we push on Prod on day `T+1`.)
+  5. After the manual policy push, start `GR_Insight_Config` to start off the sequence of Insight jobs.
+The day `T+1` Insight jobs on Stage-PHI now parallel the day `T+1` Insight jobs on Prod (operating on same policies, data set, etc).
+  6. The associated CMJ on Stage-PHI that processes this same batch of data begins only after midnight on day `T+2`.

+---
 # Appendix: Progress notes to team (#insight-brainstorming)

 * **2022-12-02**